-Joe Fleming has been exhibiting internationally for over 15 years.
-Fleming completed his formal education from Sheridan College of Applied Arts in 1986.
-He has lectured at various universities in Canada and South East Asia since 1993.
-His works are in included in many public and private collections such as: BMO Financial Group, Trimark Mutual Funds, Honeywell Bull, Princewaterhouse Coopers (Malaysia), HSBC Bank, Australian High Commission, Canadian High Commission (Kuala Lumpur), the Edmonton Art Gallery, the Museum of Civilization (Hull, Quebec) and the Holocaust Museum (LA).
-Fleming has participated in many international art fairs: Rogue Wave Singapore, courtesy of Gallery Taksu as well as FIAC in Paris, Arte Cologne in Germany, Scope in New York and TIAF in Toronto all courtesy of Artcore and General Hardware Contemporary.
-In 2009 Fleming’s work was included in Carte Blanche 2: Painting – a survey of new Canadian painting and The 60 Painters exhibition in Canada.
+Joe Fleming has exhibited internationally for over 15 years with recent solo exhibitions in Singapore, Toronto, Calgary and in New York City at Mike Weiss Gallery.
+He has lectured at various universities in Canada, the United States and South East Asia since 1993.
+His paintings are included in many public and private collections such as: BMO Financial Group, Trimark Mutual Funds, Honeywell Bull, Princewaterhouse Coopers (Malaysia), HSBC Bank, Australian High Commission, Canadian High Commission (Kuala Lumpur), the Art Gallery of Alberta, the Museum of Civilization (Hull, Quebec) and the Holocaust Museum (LA).
+Fleming has participated in many international art fairs: Rogue Wave and Art Stage (Singapore), FIAC (Paris), Arte Cologne (Germany), Scope (New York and Miami), Papier (Montreal) and TIAF (Toronto).
+In 2009 Fleming’s work was included in Carte Blanche 2: Painting – a survey of new Canadian painting ( The Magenta Foundation) and 60 Painters exhibition in Canada.
+Fleming has received recognition for his work in numerous publications such as: Design Lines Magazine, Azure Magazine, The Globe and Mail, Now Magazine, CBC, Chelsea Now and The Wallstreet Journal Magazine.
 Joe Fleming lives and works in Toronto, Canada.

 For CV refer to joefleming.com